 Based on past experience, Aldi’s clothing does seem to run small.
 The tricky thing about almost all of Aldi’s adult clothing is that it comes packaged in cardboard or, in the case of these pajamas, in neatly folded ribbon-tied packages.
 It can be difficult to know what you’re getting because you can’t easily hold a shirt up to examine the dimensions.
 However, I saw several of these pajama packages that had been opened and were in various states of disassembly in the store, so I think people were trying to determine if these would fit them.
 I don’t blame them.

 The medium fits me just right.
 It’s a little on the snug side, but in a cozy way rather than too tight.
 If you’re a size 10, I would recommend buying up a size and getting the large.
 For me, the pants are a great fit, and I like the slightly snug cuffs at the bottom that will help prevent my pants from bunching up at my knees while I sleep.
 The drawstring at the waist is made of a chunky ribbon that is not exactly flattering when the shirt is layered over it, but it’s not a big deal because they’re just pajamas, and it’s not uncomfortable when sleeping.

 It’s the same type of problem — although less pervasive this time — that I had with the first pair of Aldi pajamas I bought several years ago; the proportions are off.
-It doesn’t bother me enough that I want to return the pajamas to Aldi, but it is annoying enough that I’ll probably continue to be cautious about clothing I purchase at Aldi.
+It doesn’t bother me enough that I want to return the pajamas to Aldi, but it is annoying enough that I’ll probably continue to be cautious about clothing I purchase at Aldi in the future.

 Aldi’s Special Buy Serra Ladies 2 Piece Thermal Sleepwear Set is cute and fits well, other than the sleeves, which gap a lot.
 One of the buttons on the shirt fell off during its second or third trip through the washing machine as well, so I have to find another button to sew on.
-Otherwise, the pajamas look fine and are otherwise comfortable, though.
+Otherwise, the pajamas look fine and are comfortable.